 This hormone has an effect on energy levels.
 People that feel low energy always at a particular time of the day may have below normal cortisol levels at that time, although that are various other reasons for low energy or fatigue low cortisol levels are one of the possibilities.

 Sleep issues have many causes and often it is a combination of factors.
 This hormone may also affect the ability of someone to fall sleep.
-A higher than normal cortisol level before bed time may make it harder to someone to fall asleep.
+High cortisol levels before bed time may make it harder to someone to fall asleep.

 Disclaimer: This test has not been cleared or approved by the U.S. Food and Drug Administration and was developed for informational and entertainment purposes only and not meant for diagnosis or treatment of any disease.